Espresso machines are machines designed to brew coffee very quickly. They do this by driving water under pressure through the ground coffee.

 The filters on pump machines have handles on them.
 You put the coffee in, level the coffee off with a finger, and press it down with a “tamper” often provided usually made of aluminum or plastic.
 This is necessary to ensure that the coffee grounds are packed in evenly.
 If there’s a lot of open space, the water will choose to go through there, bypassing most of the coffee.
 Experts advise to press down with about 30 pounds of pressure (it’s not mentioned how exactly you measure this on your kitchen counter.)

 They have a reservoir that you put your water into, where it is heated.
 The pump does this by pulling the water out of the reservoir, and cycling it from the reservoir through a heating chamber and back into the reservoir.
 The machine will indicate when the water is hot enough to use.
 At this point, you push a button to tell it to make the coffee.
-The pump then pressurizes the water to 15 bars, when forces the water out through the coffee in the filter basket, and out of the spout into the waiting cup.
+The pump then pressurizes the water, which forces the water out through the coffee in the filter basket, and out of the spout into the waiting cup.
 Some of the pump models have very noisy pumps, though.

-With any Espresso Machine, you need to learn the right technique for your taste.
+With any espresso machine, you need to learn the right technique for your taste.
 If you use too little coffee, or pack it down too weakly, the espresso can be watery.
-If you use too much coffee, or packed it in too tightly, the espresso can be bitter.
+If you use too much coffee, or pack it in too tightly, the espresso can be bitter.

-You also have to learn what is the right amount of pressure, and to release the water for the right amount of time.
+You also have to learn what is the right amount of pressure for your machine and how to make the coffee to your taste, and to release the water for the right amount of time.
 Most of the bitter elements in a cup of espresso come out at the end of the extraction.

 In Italian, the espresso-machine operator is called a “barista” because he works at a “bar.”